fourteatoo/clj-blink/README.md

 # clj-blink

 A Clojure library to use the Blink Camera REST API.
-The protocol is not officially discoled but has been reverse engineered by Matt Weinecke.
+The protocol is not officially disclosed but has been reverse engineered by Matt Weinecke.
 See https://github.com/MattTW/BlinkMonitorProtocol

 ## Usage